kodecocodes/i10t/sirikit/sirikit.markdown

 completion?(self.desiredSize)
 ```

-Here's the breakdown:
+Here’s the breakdown:

-1. You could receive any of the listed intents that your extension handles at this point, so you must check which type you're actually getting.
+1. You could receive any of the listed intents that your extension handles at this point, so you must check which type you’re actually getting.
 This extension only handles a single intent.
 2. The extension will be called twice.
 Once for the confirmation dialog and once for the final handled dialog.
 When the request has been handled, a driver will have been assigned, so you can create the appropriate UI.
-3. If the booking is at the confirmation stage, you don't have as much to present.
+3. If the booking is at the confirmation stage, you don’t have as much to present.
 4. Finally, you call the completion block that has been passed in.
-You can vary the size of your view controller and pass in a calculated size here.
-However, the size must be between the maximum and minimum allowed sizes specified by the `extensionContext` property. `desiredSize` is a calculated variable added as part of the template that just gives you the largest allowed size.
+You can vary the size of your view controller and pass in a calculated size.
+However, the size must be between the maximum and minimum allowed sizes specified by the `extensionContext` property. `desiredSize` is a calculated variable added as part of the template that simply gives you the largest allowed size.

-Build and run and ask for a valid ride.
+Build and run and request a valid ride.
 Your new UI appears in the Siri interface at the confirmation and handle stages:

 ![width=80%](images/CustomUI1.png)

 Notice that your new stuff is sandwiched in between all of the existing Siri stuff.
-There isn't a huge amount you can do about that.
+There isn’t a huge amount you can do about that.
 If your view controller implements the `INUIHostedViewSiriProviding` protocol then you can tell Siri not to display maps (which would turn off the map in the confirm step), messages (which only affects extensions in the Messages domain) or payment transactions.

 ## Where to go from here?

 This chapter has been all about ride booking, but the principles should cover all of the different intents and domains.
-Take a look at the documentation to find out what's possible for your app.
-If your app isn't covered by the existing domains and intents, try mapping out the intents, parameters, responses and model objects and file a radar.
+Take a look at the documentation to find out what’s possible for your app.
+If your app isn’t covered by the existing domains and intents, try mapping out the intents, parameters, responses and model objects and file a radar.
 Maybe your app can add Siri next year!

-If you've followed along with this chapter, you might also want to take a trip to the Apple store to replace the devices you smashed in a fit of rage when Siri didn't understand you.
-You were warned!
+If you’ve followed along with this chapter, you might also want to take a trip to the Apple store to replace the devices you smashed in a fit of rage when Siri didn’t understand you.
+You’ve been warned! :]